HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 4. statistical inference and learning
 5. Generate results

-The full application is also available in the folder `DEEPDIVE_HOME/examples/spouse_example`, which contains all possible implementations in [different types of extractors](../extractors.html).
-In this document, we only introduce the default extractor type (`json_extractor`), which correspond to `DEEPDIVE_HOME/examples/spouse_example/default_extractor` in your DeepDive directory.
+The full application is also available in the directory `DEEPDIVE_HOME/examples/spouse_example`, which contains different implementation for the [different types of extractors](../extractors.html).
+In this document, we only introduce the default extractor type (`json_extractor`), which can be found in the `DEEPDIVE_HOME/examples/spouse_example/default_extractor` directory.

-This tutorial assumes you [installed DeepDive](../installation.html) and denotes the `deepdive` installation directory as `$DEEPDIVE_HOME`.
-We will be using PostgreSQL as our primary database in this example.
-If you followed the DeepDive installation guide and passed all tests then your PostgreSQL server should already be running.
+This tutorial assumes you [installed DeepDive](../installation.html).
+The installation directory of DeepDive is denoted as`$DEEPDIVE_HOME`.
+The database system used for this tutorial is PostgreSQL.
+If you followed the [DeepDive installation guide](../installation.html) and all tests completed successfully, then your PostgreSQL server should already be running.

 ### Contents